yashwanthmg/ideal-engine/README.md

 # Auditing mechanism to track fake onboardings
 </h4> Company: Prione Manager: Pratheik Singh

-- Fake on-boarding's was a major concern as this was a spillover to other projects like order cancellation, account deactivation and loss of time & resources.
-Based on deep dive data i worked on an SOP and created a auditing tracker to determine the authenticity of the seller in real time even before he was onboarded.
-This idea was later improvised and implemented by leadership team with other sales team across India.
+- Fake onboarding was a major concern as it had spillover effects on other projects, such as order cancellation, account deactivation, and loss of time and resources.
+Based on deep dive data, I worked on an SOP and created an auditing tracker to determine the authenticity of the seller in real time, even before they were onboarded.
+This idea was later improved and implemented by the leadership team to other sales teams across India.

 <h4 align ="left">